 Using the workers’ comp process means that you give up the right to sue your employer (in most cases – not so if your employer was negligent).

 What are Informal Workers’ Comp Claims?

-An application for an informal hearing before a workers’ compensation judge may be filed by an employee, employer, or the insurance company.
-During this informal hearing the judge will review the evidence and make suggestions to the parties.
+An application for an informal hearing before a workers’ compensation judge may be filed by an employee, employer, or insurance company.
+During this informal hearing, the judge will review the evidence and make suggestions to the parties.
 These suggestions are not binding but often result in settlement and avoidance of litigation.

 Take note that the scheduling of an informal hearing does not impact the running of the two-year statute of limitations.